dorenproctor/Scapegoat/README.md

 • Delete key – delete the specified key from the tree if it exists.

-• Print – prints the tree structure.
+• Print – print the tree structure.

 • Done – exit the program.

-### Output ###
+## Output ##
 The output goes into a file named `output.svg`.
 The pretty printer that creates the svg file was written by Wayne Cochran, a previous professor at WSUV.

-### Debug info ###
+## Debug info ##
-Toward the top of Scapegoat.java there is a public global int named `debug`.
+Toward the top of `Scapegoat.java` there is a public global int named `debug`.
 It has several different values and the program prints different output to the terminal depending on its value.

 • debug = 0 -- prints something when you use the Search, Print, or Done command.